Small Bedroom Decor Ideas

 3. Add Visual Height

-Get things off the floor and up high!
+Another great tip for decorating small bedrooms (or any compact space), is to get things off the floor and up high!
 This will not only create more space but also move yours eyes up and around, so the room feels more spacious.
+In bedrooms, we tend to keep things low.
+Low beds and short night stands results in us looking down.
+And that never really helps a space feel more open.

-For example, I chose a leaning ladder to hold extra blankets.
+I applied this in both my bedrooms.
+For example, I chose a tall leaning ladder to hold extra blankets.
 Instead of a floor lamp, I opted for a hanging pendant.
-The wall shelf adds more height and makes it easy to change out artwork.
+A wall shelf adds more height and makes it easy to change out artwork.
+All of these are subtle design tricks to add height and make a small bedroom feel larger.

 4. Get Clever with Storage